 - If the quiche looks like it is starting to burn before the filling has set, cover it with aluminium foil and continue to bake as indicated.
 You might also want to reduce the temperature of your oven

-The best way to reheat a quiche – and keep a nice crispy, flakey crust – is in the oven.
+To reheat the quiche: the best way to reheat a quiche is in the oven.
 Individual slices can also be reheated in the microwave, but it will tend to make the shortcrust pastry a bit soggy.

 Leek and Mushroom Quiche